Rajat Gupta: After release

 Gupta's memoir, Mind Without Fear, was published by Juggernaut Books in March 2019.
-In a detailed one hour interview subsequent to publication, he described his side of the story.
+In a detailed one-hour interview subsequent to publication, he described his side of the story.
 He said he did not speak during his trial based on the advice of his lawyers.
 He also said that there was “...no benefit, no establishment of criminal intent.
 They made up a case, and they succeeded.”
-Interviewer Madhu Trehan asked him about his former protégé Anil Kumar testifying against him.
+Interviewer Madhu Trehan asked him about his former protégé Kumar testifying against him.
 She also asked him why his book lacked any contrition.

 Personal life

 Rajat Gupta married Anita Mattoo, two years his junior, in 1973 after they had met at IIT Delhi.
 She was an electrical engineer, and according to him "a much smarter student" than himself.
 The couple met at college debates and plays.
 Mattoo came from Srinagar, Kashmir, India.

-Gupta owns several properties that he uses for both work and pleasure:
+They have four daughters.